Providence Insurance Coverage for Rehab and Detox

-How to Check your Providence Health Plan Benefits
+How to Check your Providence Substance Abuse Coverage

 Types of Providence Health Plans

-With a Columbia plan, you must choose an in-network provider for your services to be covered by Providence.
-(Providence Health Plan, 2020) 3 Using an out-of-network provider could result in a lot of out-of-pocket costs.
-You choose a medical home from Providence’s list of approved providers.
+With a Columbia plan, you must choose an in-network provider for your rehab services to be covered by Providence.
+3 Using an out-of-network rehab center could result in more out-of-pocket costs than anticipated.
+The plan requires you to choose a medical home from Providence’s list of approved providers.
 The medical home is where you receive your primary care with in-network providers.
-If you require a specialty service, you must receive a referral from your medical home provider.3
+If you require a specialty service, like detox or rehab, you must receive a referral from your medical home provider.3

 There are 3 different levels to choose from: